-Green tea also contains vitamin B which can be beneficial to the overall healthy and soft feeling of your hair.
-Some women also believe that green tea has helped them with regrowing their hair.
-Maybe this could be your alternative to a hair growth shampoo.
+Green tea also contains vitamin B which can be beneficial to the overall soft, healthy feel of your hair.
+Some women also believe that green tea has helped them with regrowth.

 Now, if you’re on the hunt for something with green tea in it to use on your hair because you’re pleased with all of the good things you hear it can do, don’t just buy the first product you see that contains green tea.
 Sometimes it could be just the scent of green tea added to the product, which by the way, is also a delight.
 Do your research first, and if all else fails there’s nothing wrong with trying out your own D.I.Y. concoction.